-The basic campaign for ANNIHILATION has the following structure -
+The default campaign for ANNIHILATION has the following structure -

-This is a very simple campaign structure where each game follows on directly from the previous one.
+You can adjust the number of games and scenarios to suit your needs.
+Above is a very simple campaign structure where each game follows on directly from the previous one.
 All of the scenarios are described on pages 90-93 of Warmachine Prime MkII.
 The winner of each game receives a number of Game Points that are 10% of the points size of the game.
 There are some additional bonuses and penalties for winning and losing -

-- Game 2: The winner of Game 1 automatically wins the starting roll for this game.
-This represents the tactical advantage the army gained from winning the initial engagement. - Game 3: The winner of Game 2 can choose any one unit (excluding their warcaster) to benefit from Advance Deployment for this game.
+• Game 2: The winner of Game 1 automatically wins the starting roll for this game.
+This represents the tactical advantage the army gained from winning the initial engagement.

+- Game 3: The winner of Game 2 can choose any one unit (excluding their warcaster) to benefit from Advance Deployment for this game.
 This represents the eagerness of the army to dominate their enemy. - Game 4: The player with the most Game Points so far (if there is one) gains a -1 modifier when making CMD checks for this game.
 This represents the confidence the army has to vanquish their foe.

 Remember to keep track of the losses sustained by each army after each game.
-Don't forget to award any bonds that may apply.
+Also, don't forget to award any bonds that may apply.

-THE WINNER
+DETERMINING THE WINNER